deeksha2107/hack-merlin/README.md

+Here’s a complete `README.md` file draft for your HackMerlin Agent project, incorporating the explanation of your thinking process, implementation details, challenges, design trade-offs, and ideas for future improvements.

+---

 # 🧙‍♂️ HackMerlin Agent

-An intelligent agent designed to solve the multi-level HackMerlin game by dynamically crafting adversarial prompts, extracting clues, and adapting its strategy as the game’s defences evolve.
+An intelligent agent designed to solve the multi-level **HackMerlin** game by dynamically crafting adversarial prompts, extracting clues, and adapting its strategy as the game’s defences evolve.

+---

 ## 📌 Overview